 • School and Future

 We use ‘Jìn bù 1 & Jìn bù 2’ to support pupils in class and at home.

-The GCSE course is designed to encourage learners to develop their ability and ambition to communicate with native speakers in speech and writing.
+The GCSE course is designed to encourage learners to develop their ability and ambition to communicate with fellow speakers of Mandarin.
 The study of Mandarin should also broaden their horizons and encourage them to step beyond familiar cultural boundaries and develop new ways of seeing the world.